Chapter 4

 Hunting only for itself and its mate and the single offspring they would rear at the start of lobo-yaka.

-So they let the little birds chase them; after all, they were simply guarding their territory or trying to impress a mate.
+So they let the little birds chase them; after all, this one was probably trying to impress a mate or guard their territory.

 To turn and attack would be … Beneath the fish eagle.